Elastic Cloud Enterprise can run on shared and less secure environments, but you should be aware of some limitations when deploying our product.

 Configuring dm-crypt or similar technologies is outside the scope of the Elastic Cloud Enterprise documentation, and issues related to disk encryption are outside the scope of support.

-Elastic Cloud Enterprise does not currently provide full encryption of all network traffic.
-TLS is supported when interacting with the RESTful API of Elastic Cloud Enterprise and for the proxy layer that routes user requests to clusters.
+TLS is supported when interacting with the RESTful API of Elastic Cloud Enterprise and for the proxy layer that routes user requests to clusters of all versions.
 Internally, our administrative services also ensure transport-level encryption.

-Traffic between nodes in a cluster, and between proxies and the clusters, is currently not encrypted.
+In Elasticsearch versions lower than 6.0, traffic between nodes in a cluster and between proxies and the clusters is not encrypted.

 As covered in Separation of Roles in our planning section, it is important to not mix certain roles in a production environment.